awsdocs/amazon-rds-user-guide/doc_source/MySQL.KnownIssuesAndLimitations.md

 ## MySQL Keyring Plugin not supported<a name="MySQL.Concepts.Limits.KeyRing"></a>

 Currently, Amazon RDS for MySQL does not support the MySQL `keyring_aws` Amazon Web Services Keyring Plugin\.

+## Custom ports<a name="MySQL.Concepts.KnownIssuesAndLimitations.CustomPorts"></a>

+Amazon RDS blocks connections to custom port 33060 for the MySQL engine\.
+Choose a different port for your MySQL engine\.